hernantz/blog/content/its-the-competition-stupid.md

 > full consequences of their decisions.
 >
 > <cite>Tim O'Reilly, [To survive, the game of business needs to update its rules][1].</cite>

+Governments are thought to be *good* monopolies

+The government can default but not disappear.
+That is not fair with other competitors.

 Every policy that any organization imposes is an experiment basically.
 If the